Check out this article with phone interview questions and answers!

 The phone interview is often the first interaction you will have with a recruiter.
-These are often short behavioral sessions, where you meet the recruiter, learn more about the role, and tell them more about yourself.
+It is often a short behavioral interview, where you meet the recruiter, learn more about the role, and tell them more about yourself.

 For the most part, these are casual interviews, usually much less stressful than the technical and onsite interviews.
 But, that doesn’t mean you get a pass on preparation.
-If anything, it means you should be even more thorough in your preparation because this is your first meeting and it is imperative that you impress the recruiter so you move forward.
+If anything, it means you should be even more thorough in your preparation because this is your first meeting.
+Therefore, it is imperative that you impress the recruiter so you move forward.

 Part of the preparation for your phone interview should be researching the company and getting a good understanding of their mission, values, culture, and products.
 We can’t tell you exactly what the recruiter will ask in this call, but we can give you a sense with these 5 phone interview questions and answers you can adapt.